Israr-ikaDEV/javascript-learning/README.md

-# javascript-learning

-This repo contains my daily JavaScript practice and mini projects (90-day challenge).

 ## 📅 Progress Log

 - **Day 1** → Number Utilities
-  - Implemented functions for:
   - Reverse a number
   - Check if a number is prime
   - Sum of digits

- **Day 2** → Array Utilities
+- **Day 2** → Array Utilities
-  - Implemented functions for:
   - Find maximum in array
   - Find minimum in array
   - Sum of array elements
   - Reverse array

+- **Day 3** → String Utilities
+  - Reverse a string
+  - Check if a string is a palindrome
+  - Count vowels in a string
+  - Convert to Title Case